PatBall1/detectree2/_sources/installation.rst.txt

 Installation
 ************

-To use detectree2, first install it using:
+To use detectree2, install it using:

 .. code-block:: console

    (.venv) $ pip install git+https://github.com/PatBall1/detectree2.git

+Below we describe some issues that may arise.

 ===================
 Building Detectree2